Standing High Jump

 File → Open…

-, and openTutorials/Tutorial 2a - Standing High Jump.scone
+, and openTutorials/Tutorial 2a - High Jump.scone

 In the editor, you'll see a section called 'Controller', with the following code: